Detentions under the Mental Health Act

 1. Main facts and figures

-- among the specific ethnic groups, Black Caribbean people had the highest rate of detention out of all ethnic groups for which ethnicity was reliably recorded
+out of the 16 specific ethnic groups, Black Caribbean people had the highest rate of detention out of all ethnic groups (excluding groups labelled ‘Other’)

-- the charts and tables show that the highest rate of detention was for people recorded as being in the Other Black ethnic group, followed by those in the Other ethnic group – however, these are considered to be overestimates because ‘other’ categories may have been used for people whose specific ethnicity wasn’t known
+the highest rate of detention was for people in the Black Other ethnic group, followed by those in the Mixed Other ethnic group – however, these rates are considered to be overestimates because ‘Other’ categories may have been used for people whose specific ethnicity wasn’t known

-- similarly, the actual rates of detention among people in the ethnic groups not labelled as ‘other’ may be underestimated – particularly those within the Black ethnic groups
+the actual rates of detention for people in the ethnic groups not labelled as ‘Other’ may be underestimated, particularly those within the Black ethnic groups

-- overall, it is estimated that detentions increased by 2.4% between 2016/17 and 2017/18 – this is based on figures from service providers who submitted good quality data in each of the last 3 years, rather than all providers
+overall, it is estimated that detentions increased by 2.0% in the year to March 2019 – this is based on figures from service providers who submitted good quality data in each of the last 4 years, rather than all providers

 The ethnic categories used in this data

 The 16 categories used in this data are those listed in the 2001 Census, which are still used in the NHS in England.